$p$-adic Hodge theory in rigid analytic families: -admissible loci

-Thus, the condition that $V_B$ be Hodge-Tate with Hodge-Tate weights in the appropriate range is cut out by the $(d-1)\times(d-1)$-minors of $T$.
-Since $T$ has coefficients in $A\otimes_{\Q_p}L_n$ and $L_n$ is finite free over $\Q_p$, we obtain the quotient of $A$ we sought. \end{proof}
+Thus, the condition that $V_B$ be Hodge--Tate with Hodge--Tate weights in the appropriate range is cut out by the $(d-1)\times(d-1)$-minors of $T$.
+Since $T$ has coefficients in $A\otimes_{\Q_p}L_n$ and $E\otimes_{\Q_p}L_n$ is finite free over $E$, we obtain the quotient of $A$ we sought. \end{proof}

 We turn to the converse question.